fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+It is a mistake to push a man to violence- if violence is what he has dedicated his life to perfecting.

 No one likes gerrymandering unless it gets them elected;
 No one likes filibustering until they've been forced into a corner with no options.